Basic I/O

 var module = ModuleDefinition.FromImage(peImage);

-If you want to read large files (+100MB), consider using memory mapped I/O instead:
+If you want to read large files (+100MB), consider using memory mapped I/O instead for better performance and memory usage:

 using var service = new MemoryMappedFileService();